nicgirault/angular-trello-api-client/README.md

 A angular Trello Client bypassing the Trello client.js (based on jQuery).
 This Client use [Satellizer](https://github.com/sahat/satellizer) for authentication.

+You don't know [Trello](trello.com)?
+Youhou, this is the day your life changed!

 ## Get Started

 ```javascript